bcgov/PIMS/adr/monorepo.md

 ## Consequences

-SonarCube doesn't natively support monorepos with different programming languages.
+SonarQube doesn't natively support monorepos with different programming languages.

 DevOps is more complicated with a monorepo.

-A benefit of the monorepo is that it is easier to maintain and perfrom rapid iterations.
+A benefit of the monorepo is that it is easier to maintain and perform rapid iterations.